paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-028-wild-and-scenic-rivers.md

 (2) Wherever appropriate in furtherance of this chapter, the Secretary of Agriculture and the Secretary of the Interior are authorized and encouraged to utilize the following:

   (A) For activities on federally owned land, [section 102301 of title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section102301&num=0&edition=prelim) and the Volunteers in the Forest Act of 1972 ([16 U.S.C.
-558a–558d](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section558a–558d&num=0&edition=prelim)).
+558a–558d](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section558a–558d&num=0&edition=prelim)).22 See References in Text note below.

-  (B) For activities on all other lands, section 6 22 So in original.
+  (B) For activities on all other lands, section 6 33 So in original.
 Probably should be “section 200305”. of chapter 2003 of title 54 (relating to the development of statewide comprehensive outdoor recreation plans).

 (3) For purposes of this subsection, the appropriate Secretary or the head of any Federal agency may utilize and make available Federal facilities, equipment, tools and technical assistance to volunteers and volunteer organizations, subject to such limitations and restrictions as the appropriate Secretary or the head of any Federal agency deems necessary or desirable.